Skatterbrainz/CMWT/_InstallGuide.md

 |CM_AD_TOOLUSER|	Domain user account used for reading and modifying AD accounts from the CMWT console.
 Enter as "domain\username" (e.g. "contoso\admin123")|
 |CM_AD_TOOLPASS          | Password for CM_AD_TOOLUSER account |

-** Optional – for use with Ola Hallengren’s SQL monitoring utility scripts and associated database.
+** Optional – for use with Ola Hallengren's SQL monitoring utility scripts and associated database.
 For more information, refer to https://ola.hallengren.com/

 ## Appendix B – Notes